 DC v Nottinghamshire Healthcare NHS Trust (2012) UKUT 92 (ACC)

-Also in 2019 she secured a deferred discharge against all of the professional evidence for a client, who had been recalled to hospital from a CTO, enabling them to return to reside in the community
+Also in 2019, she secured a deferred discharge against all of the professional evidence for a client, who had been recalled to hospital from a Community Treatment Order (CTO), enabling them to return to reside in the community without a CTO.

 In 2021 she secured an immediate discharge from CTO for a client against all of the professional evidence.